Carbyne raises $25M for a next-generation platform to improve emergency 911 responses – TechCrunch

 Elichai, who co-founded the company with Alex Dizengoff (CTO) and Yony Yatsun (engineering lead), said in an interview that in the last nine months, Carbyne has provided some 155 million location points to emergency medical services teams.
 Newer products are also growing.
 The services for EMS teams to provide help remotely have racked up 1.3 million minutes of video in that time, he said.

-From what we understand, the funding puts Carbyne’s valuation at over $100 million.
+From what we understand, the funding puts Carbyne’s valuation at “over $100 million.”
 Although Elichai declined to give a specific figure, for some context, the company was valued at “around” $100 million when it last raised in 2018, a $15 million round that marked the first time that Founders Fund had invested in an Israeli startup.

 The growth of the last year, and the ongoing demands on the business, point to that “over” being strong.
 Indeed, since its last round, the world at large, and the startup itself, have undergone some significant changes.